-For our season premiere of The Thacker Mountain Radio Hour, we’re honored to welcome two bona fide legends: Poet-essayist Nikki Giovanni and bluesman Bobby Rush!
+Dec.
+23-25 – Celebrate the season with two bona fide legends: Poet-essayist Nikki Giovanni and bluesman Bobby Rush!
 Plus we’ll hear a fine singer-songwriter from Colorado, Xanthe Alexis.
-Welcome to our new season!

 Hosts: Jim Dees and our house band, the Yalobushwhackers

 Saturday, Dec.
 25 – 7pm (CT) Mississippi Public Broadcasting

 Thursdays 6pm (CT) WUMS – University of Mississippi

 Nikki Giovanni, poet, activist, mother, and professor, is a seven-time NAACP Image Award winner and the first recipient of the Rosa Parks Woman of Courage Award, and holds the Langston Hughes Medal for Outstanding Poetry, among many other honors.
 The author of twenty-eight books and a Grammy nominee for The Nikki Giovanni Poetry Collection, she is the University Distinguished Professor of English at Virginia Tech in Blacksburg, Virginia.

 In Make Me Rain, she celebrates her loved ones and unapologetically declares her pride in her Black heritage, while exploring the enduring impact of the twin sins of racism and white nationalism.
 Giovanni reaffirms her place as a uniquely vibrant and relevant American voice with poems such as “I Come from Athletes” and “Rainy Days”—calling out segregation and Donald Trump; as well as “Unloved (for Aunt Cleota)” and “”When I Could No Longer”—her personal elegy for the relatives who saved her from an abusive home life.